Help families financially devastated

 They told us Maritsa would need one of her parents to be with her full-time.
-I knew right away we’d have to cut back where we could: no Internet at home, extra activities or outings.
-I also had to stop working since Maritsa has a weak immune system, and can no longer attend school.
+I knew right away I would have to stop working and we’d have to cut back where we could: no internet, no outings...
 And there were new expenses to consider.

-How could I pay for all the travel back and forth to the hospital, my rent and her medication?
+How would I pay for all the travel to and from the hospital, my rent and her medication?